intel/ittapi/docs/src/ittapi/task-api.rst

 thread for a period of time.
 The task is defined by the bracketing of ``__itt_task_begin()`` and ``__itt_task_end()`` on the same thread.

+You can enhance task representation by adding formatted metadata to tasks using the `Formatted Metadata API <formatted-metadata-api.html>`__.
+This allows you to attach contextual information with printf-style formatting that appears in VTune analysis views.

 Tasks can be simple or overlapped.